Wisdom sets Cubs rookie record with 27th HR, beat Brewers

 The Brewers had beaten the Cubs 11 consecutive times, one off the franchise record for consecutive victories over one opponent.
 The Brewers won 12 straight from the Pittsburgh Pirates in 2008.

-Pinch-hitter Willson Contreras started the rally with a 14-pitch plate appearance against Brad Boxberger (5-4) that resulted in a walk.
+Pinch-hitter Willson Contreras started the rally with a 14-pitch walk against Brad Boxberger (5-4).
 Matt Duffy and Frank Schwindel followed that up by hitting consecutive first-pitch RBI doubles.

+“It was a great at bat by Contreras,” Counsell said.
+“I don’t know that it took anything out of (Boxberger), but he made probably two pitches over the middle of the plate after that, and they hit them pretty hard.”

-Gustave took over for Boxberger and promptly walked David Bote and allowed Wisdom’s 430-foot shot.
+Jandel Gustave took over for Boxberger and promptly walked David Bote and allowed Wisdom’s 430-foot drive to center.

+“The one thing that I love about Patrick is he just keeps having his at bats,” Cubs manager David Ross said.
+“It hasn’t been the best series for him offensively, a lot of swing-and-miss there, and he continues to be that threat.
+That’s what he brings.
+He plays good defense.
+He’s versatile.
+And he’s got real thump in the bat.”

 The Cubs delivered their big rally after getting just two hits in the first seven innings.